Total 8 days face to face combined with self-directed study

 Through this course you will develop skills to work in grid and battery storage design and battery installation.

 This is a nationally accredited qualification developed by industry in response to the upcoming demand for residential solar battery installations by consumers.
-The course is restricted to licensed electricians and places are limited.

 The Course involves four units of study: